How does a business funding broker work

 Maximum options, minimum effort

-• One application, 50+ lenders
+• One application, the right funders

-• No credit pull for pre-qualification
+• No obligation for pre-qualification

 • Multiple competing offers